Monthly Tech-Tip from Tony Hansen SignUp

 Black mug with gold flower

-This is a cone 6 porcelain mug and glaze.
+This is a cone 6 porcelain mug with G2934 matte glaze (with 6% black stain added).
 We get this satin matte effect in our test kilns using the PLC6DS schedule.
-Larger kilns cool slower so this glaze will turn out more matte, possibly too matte.
-When needed we deal with that by increasing the percentage of glossy base (this is a 15:85 blend of G2926B glossy and G2934 matte with 6% black stain).
-The decal is from Sanbao Studio.
-On the left, it has just been applied.
-But, other than the glossy finish revealing its location, no gold design is visible.
+Larger kilns cool slower so this glaze turns out too matte in them, we deal with that by increasing the percentage of glossy base (this is a 15:85 blend of G2926B glossy and G2934 matte).
+The gold decal is from Sanbao Studio.
+On the left, it has just been applied, other than the glossy finish revealing its location, no gold design is visible.
 But, after the decal firing, using the MDDCL schedule, we get the result on the right.

 Decal on a raw body surface